The Dignity Revolution

 I am proud to know the man that wrote this book.
 I’m proud to call that man my brother.
 It is not only good.
 It is important and refreshing.
 The timing of God is uncanny.

-Beth Moore, author, Bible teacher, founder of Living Proof Ministries
+author, Bible teacher, founder of Living Proof Ministries

 Daniel Darling has provided us with an accessible, faithful, understanding, Christ-centered guide to some of the most pressing ethical issues facing us today.
 Our God-given dignity is good news for each one of us, and this book shows us why.